KomodoPlatform/developer-docs/docs/005-installations/_023-asset-chain-parameters.md

 Setting the value of `ac_cc` to any value greater than or equal to `101` will permit cross-chain interaction with any asset chain that has the same `ac_cc` value and is secured by notary nodes with the same `pubkey`.
 For example, an asset chain set to `ac_cc=2` in its parameters can interact with other asset chains with `ac_cc=2`, on the same notary-node network, but cannot interact with an asset chain set to `ac_cc=3`.

+#### :pushpin: Examples:

-> A 777777 pre-mined chain with no smart contracts enabled.
+A 777777 pre-mined chain with no smart contracts enabled.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_cc=0 -ac_pubkey=DO_NOT_USE_5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 &

 ```

-> A 777777 pre-mined chain with smart contracts on-chain only; no cross-chain smart contracts.
+A 777777 pre-mined chain with smart contracts on-chain only; no cross-chain smart contracts.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_cc=1 -ac_pubkey=DO_NOT_USE_5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 &

 ```

-> A 777777 pre-mined chain where smart-contracts are allowed between all fellow asset chains that have -ac_cc=2 in their launch parameters.
+A 777777 pre-mined chain where smart-contracts are allowed between all fellow asset chains that have -ac_cc=2 in their launch parameters.
 However, the cross-chain burn protocol is not active, and therefore coins cannot be transferred between chains.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_cc=2 -ac_pubkey=DO_NOT_USE_5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 &

 ```

-> A 777777 pre-mined chain.
+A 777777 pre-mined chain.
 Smart-contracts are allowed between all fellow asset chains that have -ac_cc=102 in their launch parameters.
 Also, all -ac_cc=102 chains can use the cross-chain burn protocol to transfer coins from one chain to another.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_cc=102 -ac_pubkey=DO_NOT_USE_5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 &